Understanding why you've been charged

 This is a visual representation of when your monthly spend is less than your current payment threshold.

-Your monthly spend is less than your payment threshold (the balance amount that triggers a charge), such as in the following circumstances:
+Your monthly spend is less than your payment threshold, such as in the following circumstances:

-• In the above example you’ll be charged for $49 on September 1st
+• In the above example you’ll be charged for $49 USD on September 1

 Example 2